Thirteenth Dynasty of Egypt: Successors

-Merneferre Ay was the last Egyptian ruler of the 13th Dynasty who is attested by objects in both Lower and Upper Egypt.
-Henceforth, his successors, from Merhotepre Ini on, are only attested in Upper Egypt.
+Ay I was the last Egyptian ruler of the 13th Dynasty who is attested by objects in both Lower and Upper Egypt.
+Henceforth, his successors, from Ini on, are only attested in Upper Egypt.

 Comparison of regnal lists

 This dynasty is not as well-documented in surviving king lists compared to the preceding Twelfth Dynasty.
 The Abydos King List and Saqqara Tablet both completely ignore this dynasty.
 The Turin King List has the most complete surviving list of names but is in a very fragmentary condition and many names and reign lengths are now lost.
 The Turin King List originally had 53 names for this dynasty.
 Manetho's now-lost work Aegyptiaca stated that this dynasty was made up of 60 kings who ruled for 453 years.
 However, no names survive in any of the quotations or epitomes of Aegyptiaca.
 The Karnak King List does include some names for kings of this dynasty but the names are not placed in regnal order, and many names are missing from this list.